codewithayuu/itr-web/README.md

 # IT-R Website

-Official website for IT-R (Information Technology) branch at MAIT.
+Our Community website for IT-R (Information Technology) branch at MAIT.

 ## Features